Step 4: Execute Choice

 **If push or PR creation fails:** STOP.
 Report the error.
 Do NOT proceed to cleanup.

 Report the PR URL to the user.
-After PR creation: invoke `finish-branch-cleanup`.
+Then invoke `finish-branch-cleanup`.

 ---